 Work still to be done

-Despite the highest waste recycling rate and good circularity, there is still a long way to go to fully rely on the circular economy.
-One of the main challenges is to increase the number of recovery facilities and distribute them more equally across the country.
+Despite the highest waste recycling rate and good circularity, there is still work to be done to fully rely on the circular economy.
+One of the main challenges is to increase the number of recovery facilities and distribute them more equitably across the country.
 At the moment, Italy it has about 6.500, mainly small and medium-sized and concentrated above all in the centre-north.
 For comparison, Germany has around 10.000.

-Furthermore, and here's a little absurdity, around 4,2 million tons of municipal and industrial waste are exported and recovered abroad.
-We recycle them and sell them (cheap), others recover them and make money.
+Furthermore, and here's a little absurdity, around 4,2 million tonnes of municipal and industrial waste are exported and recovered abroad.
+We recycle them and sell them (cheap), others recover them and make money from it.
 The Government should increase the volume of waste recovered in Italy and create jobs by encouraging investments in plants, also focusing on renewables to make these plants work and reduce energy costs.

 It is important to continue promoting separate collection for preserve the environment and reduce the impact of waste on the ecosystem.
-Next target: world champions, huh?
+Next goal: world champions, huh?